 That’s where a functional capacity evaluation may come into play.
 We call these FCEs for short.
 So in some cases where there’s not sufficient objective medical testing that’s been done, you might actually go out and order your own functional capacity evaluation in order to try to obtain a report that identifies your limitations.
 An FCE can be anywhere from three to eight hours long.
 It can over the course of one day or two days, but it’s comprehensive testing that’s designed to test out what your limitations are.
 And then there will be a report that sets out again, how long they think, in their opinion, based on that testing that you can do things like stand and walk, difficulties in bending and stooping, how much weight you can pick up and carry across the room.
 Then that type of report can be used to identify whether you can do work activity.
 So you might order an FCE.
 Now, these tests can cost thousands of dollars and are not appropriate or necessary in every case, but it is one advanced strategy.

 Another type is neuropsychological testing.
-This is similar to neurocognitive testing, but neuropsychological testing is more along the lines of how one’s depression or anxiety or PTSD is extremely limiting and how that might impact one’s ability to do work activity.
+This is similar to neurocognitive testing, but neuropsychological testing is more along the lines of how one’s depression, anxiety, or PTSD is extremely limiting and how that might impact one’s ability to do work activity.

 Another advanced strategy is to order vocational testing, which is where you might have your file reviewed by a job expert.
 They will interview you, identify what your job was, get your job description from your employer, and they’ll try to determine whether that description is consistent with the way the job is performed in the national economy.
 They’ll interview you to determine what your duties and responsibilities were on the job.
 And then they’re gonna look at any kind of opinions that are set forth by your doctors, such as the FCE, or if your doctor filled out another report identifying your limitations.
 They will then give an opinion as to whether they think you could work in the type of job that you’ve done in the past, or maybe some other type of work, given the impairments that are identified in the literature.
 If you have that type of report, it can be extremely influential in showing the insurance company why it is that you should be entitled to benefits.